-- A. Previously Approved Materials and Components - 1.
-The master list of Approved Unlisted Materials and Components allowed for use is maintained by the chief pressure safety officer / deputy chief pressure safety officer (CPSO/DCPSO) and available for both internal and external web access. - 2.
+- A. Previously Approved Materials and Components - The master list of Approved Unlisted Materials and Components already approved for use is maintained by the ESM Ch.
+17 POCs and is available for both internal and external web access.
+See the Approved ASME Unlisted Material/Component List and Approval Process website for more information. - 2.
 When designing with these items, the Designer shall ensure that they are being used within allowable pressure, temperature, and other parameters.
-Additionally, the Designer shall make mention that the unlisted items being utilized are on the master list. - B. Approving a New Unlisted Item

-- 1. Forms and instructions to assist in evaluating and gaining approval of unlisted components and materials are available here). - 2.
+Additionally, the Designer shall make mention that the unlisted items being utilized are on the master list. - B. Approving a New Unlisted Item - 1.
+Forms and instructions to assist in evaluating and gaining approval of unlisted components and materials are available at the website linked in A.1 above. - 2.
 The Designer shall request approval of additional materials and components using the provided forms and forward to the CPSO/DCPSO for review and approval.
 When new items are approved for use, the Designer shall make mention that the unlisted items being utilized are on the master list. - 3.
 The PSC will resolve disputes over unlisted component evaluations.